 Just a little bit on why this is important…

-If you want to become a smarter person, I highly recommend the Thought Workbook:
+If you want to become a smarter person, I highly recommend the (free!)
+Thought Workbook.

-This printable journal will teach you how to think rationally in any situation, so you don’t have to be stressed, anxious or overwhelmed when it’s not helpful.
+This free printable journal will teach you how to think rationally in any situation, so you don’t have to be stressed, anxious, or overwhelmed when it’s not helpful.
 It can also help you to notice and get rid of unhelpful thinking patterns that may be limiting you in your life.